Digital Communication Methods Lab Thesis Funding Grants

 - Innovation in the use of digital research methods: The application should make use of innovative digital communication research methods to answer important research questions.
 Methods may include (but are not limited to) large-scale automated content analysis, experience sampling, (mobile) eye-tracking, conversational agents, virtual reality etc.

-Based on these evaluations, the Lab will select up to 4 master thesis and 2 research master thesis proposals in this round.
+Based on these evaluations, the Lab will select up to 5 proposals for funding in this edition.

 To participate in the Funding Grants: